jronallo/iiif-workshop-new/content/image-api/image-tools/cropping.md

 ---
-title: "Cropping"
+title: "Image Cropping"
+menuTitle: Cropping
 date: 2018-04-15T14:02:05-04:00
 weight: 10
 ---

-# Image Cropping

 Image cropping tools are one of the kinds of tools that become available to you when you've adopted the IIIF Image API.